database64128/ddns-cloudflare-powershell/README.md

 ## ✨ Features

+- Ease of use: Automatically create new DNS records or reuse existing records.
-- Dual-stack support: IPv4 + IPv6.
+- Dual-stack support: Enable A and/or AAAA record updates on demand.
-- Log file support.
-- Resolve the hostname and compare with current IP to decide whether to send an update request.
+- Low overhead: Send API requests only when IP changes.
+- Logging: Print to stdout or log file.

 ## 🔌 Usage

-- Rename `settings.jsonc.example` to `settings.jsonc` and fill in your hostname, OAuth token, DNS zone ID and target record ID.
+- Copy `settings.jsonc.example` to `settings.jsonc` and fill in your hostname, OAuth token, and DNS zone ID.
-- For Linux, place the systemd unit files to the proper location.
-Enable and start the timer.
+- For Linux, place the systemd unit file to a proper location.
+Enable and start the service.
 - For Windows, import `ddns-cloudflare-powershell.xml` to Task Scheduler.
 Start the task.

 ## ⚖ License

 - This project is licensed under [GPLv3](LICENSE).

-© 2020 database64128
+© 2021 database64128